Nguyễn lords: Nguyễn foreign relations

 The Nguyễn were significantly more open to foreign trade and communication with Europeans than the Trịnh.
-According to Dupuy, the Nguyễn were able to defeat initial Trịnh attacks with the aid of advanced weapons they purchased from the Portugese.
+According to Dupuy, the Nguyễn were able to defeat initial Trịnh attacks with the aid of advanced weapons they purchased from the Portuguese.
 The Nguyễn also conducted fairly extensive trade with Japan and China.

 The Portuguese set up a trade center at Faifo (present day Hội An), just south of Huế in 1615.
 However, with the end of the great war between the Trịnh and the Nguyễn, the need for European military equipment declined.
 The Portuguese trade center never became a major European base unlike Goa or Macau.

 In 1640, Alexandre de Rhodes returned to Vietnam, this time to the Nguyễn court at Huế.
 He began work on converting people to the Catholic faith and building churches.
 After six years, the Nguyễn Lord, Nguyễn Phúc Lan, came to the same conclusion as Trịnh Tráng had, that de Rhodes and the Catholic Church represented a threat to their rule.
 De Rhodes was sentenced to death, but was allowed to leave Vietnam with the understanding he was to be executed if he returned.